 Two Great Navigators - Two Great Names

-Te Whanganui-A-Hei / the Mercury Bay can claim to have been "discovered" by two of the world's great navigators, Polynesian explorer Kupe and European explorer Captain Cook, some 400 years apart.
+Te Whanganui-O-Hei / Mercury Bay can claim to have been "discovered" by two of the world's great navigators, Polynesian explorer Kupe and European explorer Captain Cook, some 400 years later.